-Acceptance of Prior Certification: The procedure by which a certification body accepts the certification of a product by another certification body, thereby enabling the use of, or further processing by, the certification body's own operators.
+Acceptance of other product certification: The procedure by which a certification body accepts the certification of a product by another certification body, thereby enabling the use of, or further processing by, the certification body's own operators.

-Accreditation: Procedure by which an authoritative body gives a formal recognition that a body or person is competent to carry out specific tasks.
+Accreditation: Procedure by which an authoritative body gives a formal recognition that a body is competent to carry out specific tasks.